 But if you want to mark your journey into a new life and signify your renewed hope for a productive year, a Japanese cherry blossom tattoo is a perfect ink to convey your rebirth and resurrection.

-Because this glorious tiny flower blooms in spring, it inevitably means a fresh start and it is considered as a sign of good fortune.
-So if you’re asking whether cherry blossoms mean good luck, they can.
-Japan celebrates the season every April, which the country deems its sakura season.
-“Sakura” being the Japanese name for cherry blossoms.
+Because this glorious tiny flower blooms in spring, it inevitably means a fresh start and is considered a sign of good fortune.
+So if you ask whether cherry blossoms mean good luck, they can.
+Japan celebrates the season every April, which the country deems its Sakura season.
+“Sakura” is the Japanese name for cherry blossoms.

 And what do people do when they celebrate?
 Have a rousing good time.